-Lunch might cost a little more at Chipotle later this year thanks to higher dairy and meat costs, the company announced Thursday.
+Lunch might cost a little more at Chipotle locations such as those in Temecula and Murrieta later this year thanks to higher dairy and meat costs, the company announced Thursday.

 "While we haven't made any decisions yet, the fact that our food costs are rising—it is more likely that we'll raise prices in 2013," Chief Financial Officer Jack Hartung told investors at a conference Thursday.